d4nc3w/Simple-SpringWeb-App/README.md

 The page contains a title and an image related to conversion.
 The form allows users to enter a value, the base of the value, and the base to convert to, using input fields.
 After filling in the required details, the user can submit the form to the /convert endpoint using a POST request.

+    body {
+        text-align: center;
+    }

+    h1 {
+        margin-top: 20px;
+    }

+    img {
+        max-width: 50%;
+    }

+    form {
+        margin-top: 20px;
+        max-width: 600px;
+        margin-left: auto;
+        margin-right: auto;
+        text-align: center;
+    }

+This CSS file provides styling for the HTML files, specifically for the "World Timer Site."
+The body style sets the text alignment to center.
+The h1 style provides margin at the top.
+The img style limits the image width to 50%.
+The form style centers the form, sets its width, and adds margin at the top.

+    body {
+        text-align: center;
+    }

+    h1 {
+        margin-top: 20px;
+    }

+    img {
+        max-width: 50%;
+    }

+    form {
+        margin-top: 20px;
+        max-width: 600px;
+        margin-left: auto;
+        margin-right: auto;
+        text-align: center;
+    }

+This CSS file provides styling for the HTML file related to the "Number Conversion" functionality.
+The body style sets the text alignment to center.
+The h1 style provides margin at the top.
+The img style limits the image width to 50%.
+The form style centers the form, sets its width, and adds margin at the top.